DfE Guidance on Key Workers and those Children who may continue to attend school

 The government recognises that schools will also want to support other children facing social difficulties and has indicated that it will support head teachers to do so.

 All Saints will be remaining open to provide education to the children of critical workers and vulnerable children (now defined as above).
-If you believe you, or your child, meet the relevant criteria and if your child cannot be safely cared for at home, please get in touch with us as soon as possible and if at all possible by 12.30pm today so that we can plan staffing for next week.
-Parents of pupils at All Saints should do so by emailing firstname.lastname@example.org
+If you believe you, or your child, meet the relevant criteria and if your child cannot be safely cared for at home, please email firstname.lastname@example.org with your intentions and verification of your status as a key worker.